GBFelix777/GBFelix777/README.md

 - 👋 Hi, I’m @GBFelix777
-- 👀 I’m interested in medicine, Neuroscience ad Data Science
+- 👀 I’m interested in Medicine, Neuroscience ad Data Science
 - 🌱 I’m currently learning how to use Git

 <!---